-The data packets from the two different applications running in Alice’s device are using different RAN nodes.
+The data packets from the two different applications running in Alice's device are using different RAN nodes.
 The voice application is routed via the macro cell and through the operator core network.
-The video streaming is routed directly from a CDN server in the Internet to the small cell and delivered to Alice, without traversing the operator core network or the macro cell node, i.e. by being routed via the shopping mall’s Internet access.
+The video streaming is routed directly from a CDN server in the Internet to the small cell and delivered to Alice, without traversing the operator core network or the macro cell node, i.e., by being routed via the shopping mall's Internet access.

 … …

-5.26.2 Potential Service Requirements
+5.26.2 Potential service requirements

 Void.

-5.26.3 Potential Operational Requirements
+5.26.3 Potential operational requirements

 … …

-5.27 Multi Access network integration
+5.27 Multi access network integration

 5.27.1 Description

-The deployment of different access networks, the broad variety of use cases that future networks will support (such as V2V, CIoT, Mission critical communications…), the broad variety of environments, and the capability of devices to support multiple access technologies, is making the network more and more heterogeneous.
+The deployment of different access networks, the broad variety of use cases that future networks will support (such as V2V, CIoT, mission critical communications…), the broad variety of environments, and the capability of devices to support multiple access technologies, is making the network more and more heterogeneous.
 So the future network should have the capability to connect to multiple non-3GPP and 3GPP access networks in order to allow the operator to improve the efficiency in the exploitation of the network infrastructure and to provide the best capabilities to end-user.

 … …

-5.27.2 Potential Service Requirements
+5.27.2 Potential service requirements

 … …

-5.27.3 Potential Operational Requirements
+5.27.3 Potential operational requirements

 … …